What One Needs to Consider?

 - Costing – the ability to set prices for the services provided and planning will be dependent on careful and accurate costing

-Once the feasibility study has been analysed and it is clear that the idea will work – i.e. make money, then one can proceed to write a more detailed business plan.
+Once the feasibility study has been analysed and the idea will work – i.e. make money, then one can proceed to write a more detailed business plan.

 Stage 1: Preparation